 Chile is one of South America's most promising investment destinations, with its stable and prosperous upper-middle-class economy.
 While the country is well known as the world's largest exporter of copper, it's also the fifth largest exporter of wine and a large regional producer of chemical wood pulp, fish, and grapes, among other things.

 Benefits of Investing in Chile

 There are a number of benefits to investing in Chile.
 It is highly regarded within the financial community as one of the strongest investment destinations in Latin America.
 With its significant exposure to commodities, such as copper, the country has attracted a lot of foreign capital that has helped grow its economy.
 And, emerging minerals like lithium have helped keep the country's resources in demand.

 Chile was the first South American country to join the Organisation of Economic Co-operation and Development (OECD) in May of 2010, with the highest nominal GDP per capita and highest competitiveness rating in Latin America, according to the Global Competitiveness Report for 2009-2010.

 Chile is the world's largest exporter of traditional copper, as well as lithium that's used to power next-generation batteries.
-By some estimates, the country has about a quarter of the world's lithium reserves.
+By some estimates, the country has about 51% of the world's lithium reserves.

 Chile's government is one of the richest governments in Latin America thanks to favorable economic policies designed to promote growth and sustainability over the long-term.
 The government is also ranked equal (a score of 67 and rank of 25th) to the United States in the Corruption Perception Index maintained by Transparency International.

 Risks of Investing in Chile

 Chile's reliance on exports, such as copper, make its economy susceptible to slowdowns in other countries, such as the United States or trading partners in the European Union.

 Chile's position within South America involves significant geopolitical risk, particularly from Argentina's economy.
 Meanwhile, Chile's own economy has faced some domestic unrest following protests in 2019.
 In 2020, Chileans voted in favor of creating a new constitution that creates more power within the state to administer social services.